Vasectomy in Cleveland, OH

 Vasectomy (commonly known as “getting snipped”) is a minor procedure that involves cutting your vas deferens, the tube that carries sperm out of your testicles.
 The purpose of a vasectomy is to prevent sperm from coming out when you ejaculate, so you cannot cause a pregnancy.
 Sperm continues to be made in the testicles but disintegrates.
 You will not notice any difference in volume, color or consistency of your ejaculate.

-A vasectomy is permanent birth control, even though these operations can be reversed if absolutely necessary.
+According to WebMD, a vasectomy is permanent birth control that are almost 100% effective, there are those rare instances where the tubes rejoin.
+A vasectomy, if necessary, can be reversed.
 Sexual activity, erectile function, penile sensitivity, and testosterone are not affected by vasectomy.
 A vasectomy does not provide any protection against sexually transmitted diseases.

 The procedure takes approximately 30 minutes to one hour and involves making small incisions on each side of the scrotum.
 The sperm duct (vas deferens) is then cut and sealed, a small piece of the tube is removed.
 The skin incisions will be closed with stitches that will dissolve by themselves.